 This is also an age where peer pressure can come into play.
 It's usual for teenagers to change some habits to fit in with a new friendship group.
 But what if your teenager is being pressured into doing things they don't want to do?
 If your teenager seems tense or prone to angry outbursts, they may be affected by peer pressure.

 It can be easy to blame your teenager's friends.
 Especially if your child has never acted like this before.
 But your job as a parent is to guide your teenager while respecting their independence.
 Just laying down the law without trying to understand them risks pushing them away.
 It can even make them less likely to speak to you than they already are!

 Many people also begin to form romantic relationships in their teenage years.
 Some will face heartbreak.
 When you're grown up, it can be easy to overlook how much this means to a teenager.

 But remember how strong teenage emotions can be.
 Also don't forget how little your teenager has dealt with these feelings.
 They may not want it, but your support could really help your teenager overcome a breakup.

 Now for a topic that many parents dread the most – sex.
 Very few teenagers are open with their parents about their sex life.
 Especially if they are active before the age of 16.

 You might have cause for concern if your teenager doesn't share much with you.
 They might be spending a lot of time alone in their room with their new boyfriend or girlfriend.
 Maybe they're staying out later than usual.
 Perhaps you have found condoms or contraception in their belongings.

 There's nothing wrong with being worried that they are putting themselves at risk.
-Neither is there anything wrong with wanting to make sure they aren't being forced into anything.
+Or with wanting to make sure they aren't being forced into anything.
 Bringing your worries to your teen in the right way is the tricky part!

 Top tips for dealing with teenage relationships